tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 LOOP’s backing reflects completed accounting outcomes and does not constitute a promise of price stability, market value maintenance, or future redemption beyond existing backing at the time of settlement.

+LOOP differs materially from stablecoins and payment tokens in that it does not maintain a fixed peg, is not intended for payments, remittances, or general value storage, and is issued only after the completion of a defined execution cycle.
+LOOP exists solely as a post-cycle settlement receipt representing verified surplus and is not designed to circulate as a medium of exchange.

 ---

 ### 21.4 User Control & Authorization